 You are listening to Part 1 of 2.
 Listen to Part 2.

-On this episode of the Edge of Comfort Podcast, Sophia Iaquinta (@smiaquinta) joins us during her exploration of Myanmar.
+Sophia Iaquinta (@smiaquinta) joins the Edge of Comfort podcast during her exploration of Myanmar.

 Originally from Nebraska, Sophia attended university in Minnesota to earn a dual degree in Nursing and Sociology & Anthropology.
 She stuck around Minnesota after graduation to work as a nurse in the Medical Intensive Care Unit (MICU) of a hospital.